-Fig. 126 On the dash panel: Climatic controls
+Fig. 129 On the dash panel: Climatic controls

-The Climatic or semi-automatic air conditioning system only works when the engine is running and the blower is switched on.
+The climatic or semi-automatic air conditioning system only works when the engine is running and the blower is switched on.

-- Use the knobs ⇒ fig. 126 (1) and (5) and control (6) to set the temperature, air distribution and blower speed. - To switch a function on or off, press the appropriate button (2), (3) or (4).
-When the function is activated, the display window in the lower corner of the button is lit. - Temperature selector ⇒ page 160 - AC button Heating, ventilation and air-conditioning system on/off ⇒ page 160
+- Use the knobs ⇒ fig. 129 1 and 5 and control 6 to set the temperature, air distribution and blower speed. - To switch a function on or off, press the appropriate button 2, or 4.
+When the function is activated, the display window in the lower corner of the button is lit - Temperature selector ⇒ page 160 - AC button Heating, ventilation and air-conditioning system on/off ⇒ page 160

-- button Heated rear window The heating will be switched off automatically approximately 20 minutes after switching on.
-It can also be switched off beforehand by pushing the button. - (4) Button (○) Air recirculation mode ⇒ page 161 - (5) Air distribution control ⇒ page 160 - (6) Blower switch.
+- 6 Air distribution control ⇒ page 160 - Blower switch.
 There are four speed settings for the air flow.
 The air flow should always be set at the lowest speed when driving slowly.

 For road safety all windows must be clear of ice, snow, and condensation.
 This is essential to ensure good visibility.
-Please familiarise yourself with the correct operation of the heating and ventilation system, including the anti-fog/defrost functions for the windscreens.
+Please familiarise yourself with the correct operation of the heating and ventilation system, including the anti-foq/defrost functions for the windscreens.